WanDur/Monster-Strike-Bot/README.md

 4. You can check your bot status remotely at [here](https://msbot.pythonanywhere.com) where the UID required is printed on the terminal every time you run the bot.

 ## Versions
+- 3.2
+  - Updated for ver.
+26.0
+  - Improved shooting
 - 3.1
   - All matching images are packed in one file
   - Added screenconfig class for dynamically changing variables related to screen resolution